20 boot room ideas perfect for both compact and larger luxurious spaces

 “A boot room is a hard-working room in the home and therefore needs the right equipment including the all-important sink," says Richard Davonport.
 "It is a key feature in helping to keep the rest of your home clean, as it is where you can wash muddy hands, rinse down your dog or even prep veg from the garden.

-"With so many functions to contend with, you’ll need to pick a sink that is made from durable materials.
+"With so many functions to contend with, you’ll need to pick a utility room sink idea that is made from durable materials.
 A traditional butler sinks work well here," suggests Richard.
+"Also consider the size and depth, and if space allows, choose one that is extra deep, so you can get a whole plethora of different items in it," he adds.

-3. Choose easy to clean surfaces - including your seating
+11. Choose easy to clean surfaces

 When it comes to choosing materials for your boot room ideas, "choose durable materials like performance fabrics and porcelain tile flooring that can withstand heavy foot traffic and muddy boots," says Claire Garner.